open-source-labs/Chronos/chronos_npm_package/README.md

 }
 ```

-Then utilize the `chronos-config.js` file into your microservice application by importing it and using it as the Chronos class constructor argument:
+Then utilize the `chronos-config.js` file into your application by importing it and using it as the Chronos class constructor argument:
 ```js
 const chronosConfig = require('./chronos-config.js');
 const Chronos = require('@chronosmicro/tracker');